ScheiBig/Rezerwacja-Stolikow/backend/README.md

     acc + res.bounds.durationH
   } / (diningTablesAtRestaurant.count() * 24)
   ```
+  additionally, each day that has already ended will have its value increased by 1.
 - `400 Bad request`: `restaurantID` is missing.
 - `404 Not found`: `restaurantID` does not represent available restaurant
 - `422 Unprocessable entity`: `restaurantID` is not an `Integer`.